Unstructured-IO/unstructured/docs/source/core/staging.rst

   argilla_dataset = stage_for_argilla(elements, "text_classification", metadata=metadata)

-For more information about the ``stage_for_argilla`` brick, you can check the `source code here <https://github.com/Unstructured-IO/unstructured/blob/a583d47b841bdd426b9058b7c34f6aa3ed8de152/unstructured/staging/argilla.py>`__.
+For more information about the ``stage_for_argilla`` function, you can check the `source code here <https://github.com/Unstructured-IO/unstructured/blob/a583d47b841bdd426b9058b7c34f6aa3ed8de152/unstructured/staging/argilla.py>`__.

 ``stage_for_baseplate``